 Becoming certified will help you establish credibility, and appear as a more appealing option to potential clients or employers.

-Done through well known reputable company‘s whose certificates have some currency, most online courses can be done at your own pace working from home, and at a reasonable cost.
+Done through well-known reputable companies whose certificates have some currency, most online courses can be done at your own pace working from home, and at a reasonable cost.